mbkoltai/mbkoltai.github.io/_posts/2020-04-18-covid-modeling.md

 These are some notes on the COVID19 pandemic.
 They include data visualization on the pandemic, comparing its evolution in different world regions, as well as exploring some general properties of compartmental dynamic transmission (SIR-type) models.
-These models are *not* predictions in any was, instead I am only looking at their general mathematical properties.
+These models are *not* predictions, instead I am only looking at their general mathematical properties.
-Finally, I have made notes of scientific papers and preprints that caught my attention.
+Finally, I have been making notes of scientific papers and preprints that caught my attention.

 ## Table of contents